andreasf/zoom_polling_tools/README.md

 The `summarize_reports.py` takes a poll report as the input and prints a summary.
 For each question, the question text, answer texts and the number of responses per answer are listed.

-1. Open the [meeting reports list](https://zoom.us/account/my/report/regmeeting) on the Zoom site.
+1. After your meeting has ended, open the [meeting reports list](https://zoom.us/account/my/report/regmeeting) on the Zoom site.
 2. Select "Poll Report" and click search to switch to the right mode
 3. Find your meeting and click "Generate"
-4. Download your report from the report queue page once it's ready
+4. Download your report from the report queue page once it's ready.
+If the file is empty, regenerate the report at a later time.
 5. Run `summarize_reports.py` against the file:

 ```sh